 The Mayor will call the meeting to order and proceed to introduce the individual parts listed on the meeting agenda.

 Council will allow up to three people to address the Councillors for a maximum of three minutes each.
-Each person must complete a Public Forum registration form and submit it to a Council staff member prior to the meeting.
+If you wish to address Council you must complete a Public Forum Registration Form (PDF) and submit it to Council prior to 5pm on the Wednesday before the Council meeting.

-When the Public Forum part of the meeting is reached, the Mayor will invite the speakers to individually come forward to the lectern and address the Councillors.
-At the conclusion of the address the speaker should resume their seat.
+When the Public Forum part of the meeting is reached, the Mayor will invite the registered speakers to address the Councillors via teleconference.
+At the conclusion of the address the speaker will be muted.

 Only the name of each speaker and the topic they address will be recorded in the minutes of the meeting.